ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 As strange as it sounds, Python doesn't have those constraints because its type system is optional.
 Because of this optionality, Python's type system can effectively start from nothing and go anywhere it needs to, unhindered by the constraints of compatibility with an existing language.

+Path as an example of a type (you don't typically inherit it)

 ## Who This Book Is For

 Assumptions I make about your Python & programming knowledge.